SamWinther/HTM-dotnet-react/Readme.md

 In this project, I am going to make an app for making HTM.
 For more information about HTM contact me.
 # This Readme file
 In this file, I am going to write my notes, for different parts of the project.
-The first serious challenge that I faced was to connect my backend to my currently made database.
-Since it is easier for me to make the database in the SQL environment, I have made the database there and I had a hard time to connect to it.
-I have used MySQL as my server.
+The notes are usually described as a challnge that I have faced, something that I wanted to deploy but I did not know how.
+After I solve the puzzle, I make a note to describe the question that U have faced, and the solution that I could find.
 # My Challenges
 ## 1. Scaffolding from a current MySQL database
 To connect to the database, I had to follow the instruction in this page.